fbpx

 If you’re new to tracking your reading or looking for ways to improve, check out our “5 Ways To Track Your Reading” and “7 Things We Are Tracking In Our Reading Journal” article.

-Step 4: Reflect on Your Reading Life.
+Step 4: Reflect on your reading life

 This means taking a step back from what you’re doing now or at points during your upcoming reading journey.
 Then evaluate the books and reading methods that have worked and those that have not.